jeroenpullens/NUCOMBog/README.md

 # NUCOMBog R package
 Installation guide:

-You can download the R package by running: "  " in R. I would like to put it on CRAN, when the MPI issue is solved.
+You can download the R package by running: "".

 The example data can be found on https://github.com/jeroenpullens/NUCOMBog_data